jimmyhmiller/PlayGround/writings/programming/Named Function Composition.md

 // {count: 1, otherCount: -1}
 ```

 This is actually some really neat functionality.
 It allows you to chain your operators together.
 We can build pipelines by continuing to bind.
 Unfortunately, we don't get function bind syntax for free.
 Function bind is still a stage 0 proposal.
 This means there is a very good possibility it will never make it into javascript.
-In fact, after a few years of sitting at stage 0, it is bascially considered dead.
-There is quite a lot of risk involved in using it and more conservatice configurations like `create-react-app` wouldn't use it.
+In fact, after a few years of sitting at stage 0, it is basically considered dead.
+There is quite a lot of risk involved in using it and more conservative configurations like `create-react-app` wouldn't use it.

 But function bind syntax also has flaws even if it were accepted into the language.
 Function bind syntax abuses `this` the most misunderstood keyword in all of javascript.
 The functions you write with function binding in mind, must use `this`, they can't be normal functions.
 Of course, you can wrap up those functions, but if we need to wrap functions up, why not wrap them in a way that doesn't require function bind?